shanhe2/ai201-project1-unofficial-guide-starter/README.md

      Example: "Student reviews of CS professors at [university] — useful because official course descriptions don't reflect teaching style, exam difficulty, or workload." -->

+RPI campus community knowledge including housing, clubs, social life, study spots, packing, and campus resources, sourced from student Reddit threads.
+This knowledge is valuable because it reflects unfiltered, peer-to-peer experience that dictates a student's actual day-to-day college life.
+Official university resources like admissions websites are designed for marketing and administration.
+These websites are lack real-time student opinions on which dorms have AC, what Greek life rush actually looks like, or which websites make scheduling bearable.

 ---

 ## Document Sources